TritonDataCenter/manta-manatee/docs/postgresql_settings.md

 # PostgreSQL Settings

-This document highlights some important deviations from PostgreSQL's defaults in the postgresql.conf files in this repository.
+This document highlights some important deviations from PostgreSQL's defaults in the postgresql.conf files (see etc/) in this repository.

 ## autovacuum

+To allow autovacuum to keep up with dead tuple accumulation and XID consumption on a regular basis, we have tuned the folllowing settings:

 - `vacuum_freeze_min_age`
 - `vacuum_freeze_table_age`
-- `autovacuum_vacuum_cost_delay`

-The values for these settings (see ./etc/) allow our vacuums to take ~1-3d in duration (for both aggressive and normal vacuums, dependant on region's workload) while also not causing too much impact to database performance.
-They allow us to keep up with XID usage without ever performing a vacuum "to prevent wraparound" (i.e. when the age of a relation is greater than `vacuum_freeze_max_age`), and ultimately result in our databases nearly always having some type of vacuum running.
+`vacuum_freeze_table_age` denotes the threshold for when an aggressive vacuum will be triggered by autovacuum, otherwise the vacuum will be a normal, dead tuple-cleaning vacuum.  `vacuum_freeze_min_age` is set as such to allow even normal vacuums to do some amount of opportunistic tuple freezing.
+At the current settings and workload we have found that both normal and aggressive vacuums take the same amount of time and impact database performance similarly.
+With these settings we never intend to hit `vacuum_freeze_max_age` (i.e. a vacuum "to prevent wraparound").

-These must also be paired with some relation-specific settings which cannot be expressed in these configuration files.
-The settings are as follows and should be set via `psql`:
+These must also be paired with some relation-specific settings which cannot be expressed per relation in these configuration files.
+The settings are as follows and should be set via an `ALTER TABLE` command:

 - `autovacuum_vacuum_scale_factor: 0`
 - `autovacuum_vacuum_threshold`
 - `autovacuum_analyze_scale_factor: 0`
 - `autovacuum_analyze_threshold`

+Note: These relation-specific changes only need to be applied to the primary database.
+The other peers in a cluster will get these settings over the replication stream.

-The intention of these settings is to allow autovacuum to trigger vacuums based on a constant rate of dead tuple accumulation in a given relation.
+The intention of these settings is to allow autovacuum to trigger vacuums based on a constant rate of change in the relation.